sfiandrino/adaptive_ensemble/README.md

 **Demo**

+*Quick start: a minimal walk-through of the methodology*

+If you want to see how the adaptive ensemble works before running the full analysis, start from scenario_modeling/US_national/code/demo_adaptive_ensemble.py.
+It is a reduced version of adaptive_ensemble2_S2.py that runs on the small demo dataset input_data/demo_trajectories.parquet (3 models, 6 scenarios, 100 trajectories each, 20 weekly horizons, season 2023/2024) and prints the steps of the methodology one by one:

+- Step 0: the input pool of scenario trajectories.
+- Step 1: the weekly loop, i.e. score every trajectory against the surveillance data available so far, keep the best top-k% of each model, and combine the retained trajectories with a Linear Opinion Pool.
+The first week is shown in full detail (best and worst trajectories, trajectories kept per model, posterior over scenarios, resulting ensemble quantiles), the remaining weeks are summarised one line each.
+- Step 2: persistence of the selection across weeks (Jaccard similarity index).
+- Step 3: posterior distribution over scenarios.

+Run it from its own folder:

+cd scenario_modeling/US_national/code
+python demo_adaptive_ensemble.py

+Notes:
+- An internet connection is required, because the weekly (non-backfilled) surveillance snapshots are downloaded from the FluSight forecast hub.
+- All results are written to demo_-prefixed folders (../output_data/demo_adaptive_ensemble2/, ../output_data/demo_persistence_analysis/, ../output_data/demo_posterior_analysis/).

+**Instructions to run the full analysis**

 Instructions to run on data
 - Ensure that all dependencies are installed (pip install -r requirements.txt).
 - Use the provided dataset in the data/ folder